Earlier Work

 Films

-I made films 1970's — 1990’s.
-Several of these films have recently been restored, digitized and archived at Anthology Film Archives in NYC.
-These films were constructed frame-by-frame from drawings and/or the digestions of optically re-printed found footage.
-Art films were called "experimental films” then and were made with appropriate disrespect.
+I made films 1970's — 1990’s, and I recently resumed filmmaking.
+Several of the earlier films have recently been restored, digitized and archived at Anthology Film Archives in NYC.
+These films are constructed frame-by-frame from drawings and/or the digestions of optically re-printed found footage.

-I taught filmmaking in tandem with Robert Breer at Cooper Union in NYC where I learned a lot from my students.
+I taught filmmaking in tandem with Robert Breer at Cooper Union in NYC.
+There I learned a lot from my students.

 Filmography: